ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 }
 ```

-Here we have a column visualized in different ways based on custom logic:
+Here we have a cell visualized in different ways based on custom logic:

 ```TS
 type TableColumnPositiveNegativeNumberCellData = NumberField<'value'>;